MANAGEMENT

 -

-No Cure: Angelman syndrome is a lifelong condition, and there is currently no treatments or cure for the condition itself.
+No Cure: Angelman syndrome is a lifelong condition, and there is currently no treatment or cure for the condition itself.

 -